ultratrikx/tensorforest/README.md

 # Project Title: TensorForest

+## 🏆 Achievements

+We are thrilled to announce that TensorForest has won the WRO (World Robot Olympiad) Toronto Regional Competition in the Future Innovators category! 🎉 Our team's hard work, dedication, and innovative approach have been recognized as we now qualify for the national level.
+We are excited to continue refining our project and showcasing the potential of combining drone technology and machine learning to address environmental challenges.

 ## Introduction

 TensorForest is a Python-based application developed by Team #154 (Arnnav Kudale, Shayaan Azeem, and Rohanth Marem) designed to address the increasing threat of wildfires using automated drone technology and machine learning.
 Originating from a shared passion for robotics and environmental sustainability, the project aims to provide accurate and accessible data for wildfire prevention.